 In the garden sasanqua camellias cultivate as evergreen shrubs from a compact 1m high to further than 4m high.
 Large forms left unpruned may befall small trees.
 Sasanquas can be grown as specimen plants but their perfect role in the garden as is to be grown as dwarf, medium or tall hedges.
 Camellias can also be grown in large containers in a courtyard, on a deck, or as statement plants at the main entrance to your home.

 Sasanqua camellias form a dense evergreen hedge 2-3m tall in three to five years.
 When choosing camellias for hedging, choose named varieties that grow to the height and width required and space them 50-90cm apart.
 Install a drip or micro-spray irrigation system along the length of the hedge to aid watering.
 Use stakes to support the new plants.
 The stakes can be removed as the trunk thickens after the first year.

 The various species of camellia plants are generally well-adapted to acidic soils rich in humus, and most species do not grow well on chalky soil or other calcium-rich soils.
 Camellia plants commonly have a fast growth rate.
 Typically they will grow more or less 30 cm per year until mature – though this does vary depending on their variety and geographical location.

-Furthermore, feel free to visit our gallery of flowers That Looks Like a Rose at the gallery below:
+Furthermore, feel free to visit our gallery of 20 pictures of flowers that look like a rose at the links below: